-The Group's other income mainly consists of (i) government grants; (ii) interest income from debt instruments at fair value through other comprehensive income; and (iii) bank interest income.
-During FY2022, the Group's other income was approximately RMB2.5 million, representing a decrease of approximately 69.1% from approximately RMB8.1 million for FY2021.
-Such decrease was mainly due to the decrease in bank interest income of approximately RMB5.2 million.
+The Group's other income mainly consists of (i) government grants; and (ii) interest income from financial assets at fair value through profit or loss.
+During FY2023, the Group's other income was approximately RMB1.5 million, representing a decrease of approximately 40.0% from approximately RMB2.5 million for FY2022.
+Such decrease was mainly due to nil interest income from debt instruments at fair value through other comprehensive income was recognised (FY2022: approximately RMB0.7 million) and the decrease in government grants of approximately RMB0.6 million during FY2023.